awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/elasticloadbalancing](https://aws.amazon.com/elasticloadbalancing/).

 **elastic network interface**<a name="elasticnetworkinterface"></a>
 An additional network interface that can be attached to an [instance](#instance)\.
-Elastic network interfaces include a primary private IP address, one or more secondary private IP addresses, an elastic IP address \(optional\), a MAC address, membership in specified [security group](#SecurityGroup)s, a description, and a source/destination check flag\.
+Elastic network interfaces include a primary private IP address, one or more secondary private IP addresses, an Elastic IP Address \(optional\), a MAC address, membership in specified [security group](#SecurityGroup)s, a description, and a source/destination check flag\.
 You can create an elastic network interface, attach it to an instance, detach it from an instance, and attach it to another instance\.

 **Elasticsearch**<a name="Elasticsearch"></a>
-An open source, real\-time distributed search and analytics engine used for full\-text search, structured search, and analytics\.
+An open\-source, real\-time distributed search and analytics engine used for full\-text search, structured search, and analytics\.
 Elasticsearch was developed by the Elastic company\.
 Amazon Elasticsearch Service \(Amazon ES\) is an AWS managed service for deploying, operating, and scaling Elasticsearch in the AWS Cloud\.
 See also .
 See also .